uglyrobot/multisite-plugin-manager/readme.txt

 No, this plugin is only compatible (and useful) with Multisite installs.

 = Do I need the Pro Sites plugin installed? =
-Not at all, but if you install the <a href="http://premium.wpmudev.org/project/pro-sites">Pro Sites plugin from WPMU DEV</a> the options to charge for access to certain plugins will appear in the dropdowns.
+Not at all, but if you install the <a href="http://premium.wpmudev.org/project/pro-sites/">Pro Sites plugin from WPMU DEV</a> the options to charge for access to certain plugins will appear in the dropdowns.

+<a href="https://github.com/uglyrobot/multisite-plugin-manager">Contribute on GitHub</a>

 == Screenshots ==